phuru7/terraform-aws-ec2/README.md

 - EBS volumes up to 16TB
 - EIPs limited by AWS quota
 - Key pairs must exist previously if not created
+- IMDSv2 required (cannot be disabled for security)